markcampanelli/pvfit/README.md

 ### Distribute, inc. with Nuitka

-PEP-517-compliant [build](https://pypa-build.readthedocs.io/en/latest/) is used to generate distributions--
+PEP-517-compliant [build](https://pypa-build.readthedocs.io/en/latest/) is used to generate distributions using [setuptools](https://setuptools.pypa.io/en/latest/) as the build backend (specified in `pyproject.toml`).
+From the repo root, execute--
 ```terminal
 python -m build
 ```
 Pure-Python `*.whl` and `*.tar.gz` files are placed in the `dist` directory (not committed).

-`pip` can also be used to build pure-python wheels--
+`pip` can also be used to build pure-Python wheels--
 ```terminal
 python -m pip wheel --no-deps .
 ```